 7

-Stay on the quieter Western banks of the River Ouse at The Queens Hotel, a comfortable and value base for exploring York.
-One of the more well-placed gay hotels in York, Yorkshire, it’s one of only two central hotels right on the riverside.
-So, make the best of it and enjoy long walks with your partner or people-watch to your heart’s content.
+Best value for money.
+Staying on the quieter Western banks of the River Ouse at The Queens Hotel made for a comfortable and value-for-money base for exploring York.
+One of the more well-placed gay hotels in this Yorkshire town, it’s one of only two central hotels right on the riverside.
+So, we made the best of it and enjoyed long walks with our partners and people-watched to our heart’s content.
 The cherry on top is that York’s historic center is a mere 10-20-minute walk.

 The stone and red-brick exterior might blend in with neighboring warehouses-turned-apartments, but it’s a different story on the inside.
 Modern, eye-catching additions include comfy furnishings, honey-colored woods, and gold-and-blue patterned carpets.
-Framed prints add a dash of color to the surroundings.
-Even though it’s a value hotel, it does have a few frills.
-On sun-kissed days, the small balcony in the lounge is heavenly to soak up the sun and enjoy a cuppa.
-Spend mornings and evenings in the dining room-cum-bar, which serves delectable meals from breakfast to dinner.
+We loved the framed prints, which add a dash of color to the surroundings.
+Even though it’s a value hotel, we found that it does have a few frills.
+On sun-kissed days, we’d soak up the sun on the small balcony in the lounge and enjoy a cuppa.
+Our mornings and evenings would be spent in the dining room-cum-bar, which serves delectable meals from breakfast to dinner.

-If you prefer a serene, quiet stay, then you’ve come to the right place.
+We knew that we’d come to the right place looking for a serene and quiet stay.
 Of the 78 rooms, the inner courtyard rooms are the quietest.
 Even the ones with gorgeous river views are decidedly quieter than most rooms in the city.
-Moreover, they’re all spacious and feature all the mod-cons you need for a comfortable stay.
+We stayed in a Superior Double Room with a view of the river.
+Nevertheless, all rooms are spacious and feature all the mod-cons we needed for a comfortable stay.

 Check Rates on: